 Most times, the spouse who owned the home prior to the marriage will continue to live in the home after the parties separate, and sometimes it can take years for the non-owner spouse to receive their share of the community’s interest in the home per the Moore/Marsden calculation.
 Is there any relief for the non-owner spouse?

-Recently, the Court in In re Marriage of Mohler (2020) (not yet published as of the date of this article) held that if the owner-spouse continues to live in their separate property home after separation, but the community has an interest in the home per Moore/Marsden, the trial court may charge the owner-spouse with a Watts charge.
+Recently, the Court in In re Marriage of Mohler (2020) 47 Cal.
+App.
+5th 788, held that if the owner-spouse continues to live in their separate property home after separation, but the community has an interest in the home per Moore/Marsden, the trial court may charge the owner-spouse with a Watts charge.
 Named after a 1985 California Court of Appeals case, Watts charges compensates a party for the other party’s exclusive use of a community asset after separation.
 The out of the house spouse can request a “charge” against the other party who is in exclusive possession of the asset for half of the asset’s use value.
 This issue typically arises when one spouse continues to live in the home after separating, and the reasonable use value is usually determined to be the difference between the mortgage and rental value of the home.

 What is notable about Mohler is that the appellate court ordered the trial court to account for Watts charges for the post-separation exclusive use of the separate property home that the community obtained an interest in via the Moore/Marsden principals, where in the past Watts charges were usually ordered only when a spouse had exclusive use of a community property asset post-separation.

 The following example illustrates the application of a Watts charge on a separate property home that the community developed an interest in during the marriage.